cdgn-coding/SparseMatrices/README.md

 # SparseMatrixes
 A set of functions to deal with sparse matrixes.
-For first instance, the least squares over sparse matrixes.
+For first instance, the least squares method over sparse matrixes.
 (University team project)